MasterChef stars, food stalls and see the famous cheese race

 Kicking off on Saturday, May 2, the weekend begins with an exclusive Food Trail running from 10am to 4pm.
 This carefully curated experience offers a relaxed, guided journey through the North Dorset countryside, giving attendees behind-the-scenes access to a selection of artisan producers.

 From vineyard visits and farm walks to heritage cheese tastings and organic barbecues, the trail promises an intimate look at the people and practices shaping the region’s food culture.
-Designed with media and storytelling in mind, the day provides opportunities for interviews, photography, and meaningful conversations with producers in their own environments.
+The day will allow guests to have meaningful conversations with producers, tour Dorset, and find out more about this incredible region.

-Among the highlights is the much-loved Gold Hill Cheese Race, enjoying 23kg cheeses rolling – a quirky and energetic competition that sees participants carrying heavy truckles of cheese up the town’s iconic cobbled hill.
+Among the highlights is the much-loved Gold Hill Cheese Race – a quirky and energetic competition that sees participants carrying heavy truckles of cheese up the town’s iconic cobbled hill.

 Food enthusiasts will also be drawn to the live cookery theatre, where MasterChef champions Ping Coombes, Anurag Aggarwal, and Shelina Permalloo will demonstrate their skills and share their culinary insights.